MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/download-sizes-microsoft365-apps-updates.md

 localization_priority: Priority
 ms.collection: RelNotes_ProPlus
-description: Fornisce ai professionisti IT informazioni riguardanti le dimensioni di download per gli aggiornamenti di Microsoft 365 Apps per ogni canale di aggiornamento. ms.openlocfilehash: 03142d126521058ac2762a3f0004b7944f4f2bc4 ms.sourcegitcommit: 8e74984d0c36475374c34e76ed29c5d1ad81d971 ms.translationtype: HT ms.contentlocale: it-IT ms.lasthandoff: 11/10/2020 ms.locfileid: "48990135"
+description: Fornisce ai professionisti IT informazioni riguardanti le dimensioni di download per gli aggiornamenti di Microsoft 365 Apps per ogni canale di aggiornamento. ms.openlocfilehash: b5b7bdea32117e9147861133dd37c0c7035589a1 ms.sourcegitcommit: 20605334d158c0b79db02d1bd4fbc418578b575c ms.translationtype: HT ms.contentlocale: it-IT ms.lasthandoff: 11/24/2020 ms.locfileid: "49387447"
 ---
 # <a name="download-sizes-for-updates-to-microsoft-365-apps"></a>Dimensioni di download per gli aggiornamenti di Microsoft 365 Apps

 Il nostro obiettivo è fornire informazioni sulle dimensioni degli aggiornamenti, se possibile, in anticipo per aiutare i clienti aziendali a pianificare l'utilizzo della larghezza di banda di rete.

-Nelle tabelle seguenti vengono riportate le dimensioni approssimative dei file da scaricare per aggiornare una versione precedente di Microsoft 365 Apps.
-Le dimensioni del download potrebbero variare fino a 50 MB.
-Per aggiornare una versione meno recente a quella attuale, tenere presente che la dimensione del file di download sarà superiore.
+The following tables show the approximate download size when updating from the previous release of Microsoft 365 Apps to the most current release.
+Actual download sizes might vary, by as much as 50 mb.
+If you are updating from an older release to the current release, your download size could be larger.

-Se si passa a un canale differente, ad esempio, dal Canale semestrale (mirato) al Canale semestrale, la dimensione di download potrebbe essere molto più elevata rispetto a quella riportata nella tabella.
-Il download completo potrebbe arrivare fino a 1 GB.
+If you are switching to a different channel, for example from Semi-Annual Channel (Targeted) to Semi-Annual Channel, your update size could be considerably larger than what's listed in the table.
+It could entail a full download, which could be at least 1 GB.

 > [!IMPORTANT]
 > - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
 To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - Office 365 ProPlus è stato rinominato Microsoft 365 Apps for enterprise a partire dalla versione 2004.
-Leggere [questo articolo](https://go.microsoft.com/fwlink/p/?linkid=2123420) per altre informazioni.
-Nella nostra documentazione, in genere è sufficiente fare riferimento a Microsoft 365 Apps.
+> - Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise, starting with Version 2004.
+To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).
+In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 > [!NOTE]